mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 Team members can work with this methods to ideate for possible solutions.
 By our Design Challenge "create a favorite app for students" the "brainstorming" method is the most suitable one to create ideas, note and prioritize the ideas in the selected Mural Template.
 Furthermore "brainstorming" is one of the most established method for generating ideas.

-**3.**  **Working with the Mural-Template**
+**3.**  **Working with the Mural template**

-* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and then choose the Mural Template named "Brainstorm & idea prioritization".
+* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and then choose the Mural template named "Brainstorm & idea prioritization".
 You can find this template under this link <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca>.

 * If you can't find the Mural template on this link type in "Brainstorm & idea prioritization" in the field "Search".